lynnhollins/google-homepage/README.md

+NOTE: FEEL FREE TO ASSESS MY PROJECT AND GIVE ME AS MUCH FEEDBACK AS YOU WOULD LIKE.
+/* DAY # 2 */
+I started this google project with certainty that I would complete within 2 to 3 hours max, but I sure was mistaken!
+I on day 2 and I am just starting to see the light at the end of this particular tunnel.
+The HTML portion seemed to go well, but the css is causing me some problems.
+So far, I have been done this project without using Devtools on the google main page, just visually looking at google main; however I have used devtools on the mock page.
+Doing it this way is really making me work.

+/* DAY # 1 */
 At this time I am doing a HTML/CSS project;

 I am learning to perform many fjuntions using the Terminal/command line;